-Summer snorkel surveys aimed at searching for adult salmonids have been conducted across the Smith River basin for thirty-one years.
+Summer snorkel surveys aimed at searching for adult salmonids have been conducted across the Smith River basin for thirty-two years.
 The California Department of Fish and Wildlife performed the first surveys in 1982.
 The U.S. Forest Service and Humboldt State University, conducted surveys annually from 1989 to 1999.
 The Smith River Alliance continued the effort by organizing surveys from 2000 to present with the help of hundreds of volunteers.

-This long-term collaborative effort has resulted in a thirty-one year survey record for the South Fork, twenty-seven years on the Middle Fork, and ten years on the North Fork in the Smith River Basin.
-Currently surveys record observations of all adult salmonids including coastal cutthroat trout (Oncorhynchus clarki clarki), summer steelhead trout (O. mykiss), steelhead half-pounders, spring Chinook salmon (O. tshawytscha), and rainbow trout (O. mykiss).
-Observations of Klamath small-scale suckers (Catostomus rimiculus) are also documented.
+This long-term collaborative effort has resulted in a thirty-two year survey record for the South Fork, twenty-seven years on the Middle Fork, and ten years on the North Fork in the Smith River Basin.
+Currently surveys record observations of all adult salmonids including Coastal Cutthroat Trout (Oncorhynchus clarki clarki), Summer steelhead trout (O. mykiss), steelhead half-pounders, spring Chinook Salmon (O. tshawytscha), and rainbow trout (O. mykiss).
+Observations of Klamath Small-scale Suckers (Catostomus rimiculus) are also documented.
 Observations of amphibians and reptiles have been recorded since 2011.

 The annual total stream miles surveyed has varied over time.
-Therefore, fish abundance is reported as density per mile to allow for comparison across all 31 survey years.
-We report on the observations of the 2019 volunteer survey effort and how these data compare to the 31-year data set.
-Overall, we have found the density of coastal cutthroat trout (CCT) are consistently higher in the South Fork than in the Middle or North Forks.
-While, the density of total CCT has cyclically variety throughout the long-term data set, the overall trend shows an increase in density in both the South Fork and Middle Fork.
+Therefore, fish abundance is reported as density per mile to allow for comparison across all 32 survey years.
+We report on the observations of the 2020 volunteer survey effort and how these data compare to the 32-year data set.
+The 2020 survey effort was reduced due to COVID-19 safety concerns.
+As such, volunteers were required to provide their own equipment, reside in Humboldt or Del Norte County, and to have participated in one of the last two years surveys.

+Overall, we have found the density of coastal cutthroat trout (CCT) in the South Fork to be higher than the average compared to the 32- year data set but lower than the recent seven years.
+While, the density of total CCT has cyclically variety throughout the long-term data set, the overall trend shows an increase in density with the trend stabilizing over during recent survey years.

 Adult spring Chinook salmon and summer steelhead trout (>16") are far less common than CCT in the Smith River.
-Observed densities for both species in 2019 were less than the average of the long-term data set.
-The density of half-pounder steelhead trout (<12-15") and rainbow trout were higher than average on the South Fork, though lower than average on the Middle Fork.
-Conversely, Klamath small-scale densities were higher than average on the Middle Fork and lower than average on the South Fork.
-Other species observed include coastal giant salamanders, foothill-yellow legged frogs, aquatic garter snakes, rough skinned newts, crayfish, and lamprey ammocetes.
+Observed densities for both species in 2020 were less than the average of the long-term data set.
+The density of half-pounder steelhead trout (<12-15") and rainbow trout were higher than average on the South Fork.
+Klamath small-scale densities were also lower than average in the South Fork in 2020 comparted to the data set.
+Other species observed included an adult Pacific Lamprey carcass and adult Green Sturgeon.